B-UMMI/ReMatCh/README.md

       --minGeneCoverage N   Minimum percentage of target reference gene sequence covered by --minCovPresence to consider a gene to be present (value between [0, 100]) (default: 80)
+      --doubleRun           Tells ReMatCh to run a second time using as reference the noMatter consensus sequence produced in the first run.
+                            This will improve consensus sequence determination for sequences with high percentage of target reference gene sequence covered (default: False)
+      --debug               DeBug Mode: do not remove temporary files (default: False)

     Download facultative options:
       -a /path/to/asperaweb_id_dsa.openssh, --asperaKey /path/to/asperaweb_id_dsa.openssh